 01-29-1954 Oprah Winfrey – Born in Kosciusko, Mississippi.
 She is an American media mogul, talk show host, actress, producer, and philanthropist.
 Winfrey is best known for her talk show, The Oprah Winfrey Show, which was the highest-rated television program of its kind in history and was nationally syndicated from 1986 t0 2011 in Chicago, Illinois.
 She has long been an advocate for LGBT rights.
 When Ellen DeGeneres came out in 1997 on her TV show, Oprah played her therapist.
 After the episode aired, Oprah received a lot of hate mail, as did Ellen.
 Neither woman gave in and the rest is “herstory.”

 01-29-1960 – 01-29-1986 Gia Marie Carangi – Born in Philadelphia, Pennsylvania, She was an American fashion model during the late 1970s and early 1980s.
 Considered by some to be the first supermodel, she was featured on the cover of fashion magazines, including four international editions of Vogue and multiple issues of Cosmopolitan between 1979 and 1982.
 Her first major shoot, published in October 1978, was with top fashion photographer Chris von Wangenheim, who had her pose nude behind a chain-link fence with makeup artist Sandy Linter.
 Gia became infatuated with Linter and pursued her, though the relationship never went anywhere.
-She also appeared in advertising campaigns for Armani, Christian Dior, Versace, and Yves Saint Laurent.
+Gia also appeared in advertising campaigns for Armani, Christian Dior, Versace, and Yves Saint Laurent.
 She became addicted to heroin and later contracted HIV and died of AIDS-related complications.
 One of Carangi’s friends later spoke of her “tomboy persona” describing her relaxed openness about her sexuality as reminiscent of the character Cay in the 1985 film Desert Hearts.
 In 1998, Gia, a biographical television film starring Angelina Jolie, debuted on HBO.
 Jolie won a Golden Globe Award and a SAG Award for her performance.
-Thing of Beauty – The Tragedy of Supermodel Gia by Stephen Fried is well worth reading.
+Thing of Beauty – The Tragedy of Supermodel Gia by Stephen Fried is well worth reading

 01-29-1975 Sara Gilbert – Born in Santa Monica, California.
 She is an American actress, best known for her role as Darlene Conner on the ABC sitcom Roseanne from 1988 to 1997.
-And she was co-host and creator of the daytime talk show The Talk, and had a recurring role as Leslie Winkle on CBS’s The Big Bang Theory.
+She was also co-host and creator of the daytime talk show The Talk, and had a recurring role as Leslie Winkle on CBS’s The Big Bang Theory.
 Gilbert came out as a lesbian in 2010.
 She began a relationship with songwriter and former 4 Non Blondes front woman Linda Perry.
 They married on March 30, 2014.

 01-29-1982 Adam Lambert – Born in Indianapolis, Indiana.
 He is an American singer, songwriter, and actor.
 He came to prominence in 2009 when he became the runner-up on the eighth season of American Idol.
-Lambert has a flamboyant, theatrical and androgynous performance style, and a powerful, technically skilled tenor voice with multi-octave range.
+Lambert has a flamboyant, theatrical, and androgynous performance style, and a powerful, technically skilled tenor voice with multi-octave range.
 He has received numerous awards and nominations, including a Grammy Award nomination for Best Male Pop Vocal Performance in 2011 and an Honorary GLAAD Media Award in 2013.
 By April 2012, his first album had sold nearly two million copies worldwide and 4.2 million singles worldwide as of January 2011.
 Times magazine identified Lambert as the first openly gay mainstream pop artist to launch a career on a major label (RCA) in the U.S.